 - Steel bed heavy

 - No extruder mounting holes, unlike the video

 - No PSU mounting holes

 - No RAMPS 1.4 controller mounting holes

 - No reel holder is supplied, nor are there grooves to fit one

 - Not enough 12 mm screws (10)

 - 4+2 Y axis GT2 belt

-- Z-axis smooth rod imperfections – the LM8UU bearings stick at a certain point, resistance can be felt and additional force is required to push the X-axis assembly up.
+- Z-axis smooth rod imperfections – the LM8UU bearings stick at a certain point, on one of the M8 rods, about two thirds of the way up, resistance can be felt and additional force is required to push the X-axis assembly up.